mzman88/bamoe91-enablement-lab/README.md

 ### Start

 On the desktop, the `start-compact.bat` batch file needs to be run.
-It starts all following services needed by the project that we will be using:
+This will start all following services needed by the project that we will be using:

 - PostgreSQL database service (port 5432) - this database is needed for this sample because the project contains a stateful business process which requires persistence
 - PgAdmin (port 8055) - the UI to management the database